regisftm/aks-flavours/README.md

 > [!NOTE]
 > If you created the vm for testing, you will need to delete the RG from the Azure console.

+## Contributing

+Feel free to contribute to this guide by:
+1. Testing additional configurations
+2. Documenting new findings
+3. Reporting issues
+4. Suggesting improvements